gvwilson/web-tutorial/14_crypt/index.md

 # Encryption

--   Never store passwords as plaintext
+-   Never store passwords as [plaintext](g:plaintext)
--   Create a migration to encrypt them
+-   Create a migration to encrypt them and save [ciphertext](g:ciphertext)
     -   Generate a [secret](g:secret) in [`generate_encryption.py`](./generate_encryption.py)
     -   `make_secret` in [`util.py`](./util.py) uses Python's [secrets][secrets] module
     -   Save in a file that never goes in version control (or anywhere else)
     -   Then encrypt passwords using `blake2b` from [hashlib][hashlib]
--   Hash the combination of the secret and their password
+-   [Hash](g:hashing) the combination of the secret and their password
-    -   The secret is a [salt](g:salt)
+    -   The secret is a salt
 -   When someone logs in:
     -   Check that the encrypted version of the secret plus their password matches the stored value
     -   Create a random number as a cookie